 Jo Handelsman began her tenure as Director of the Wisconsin Institute for Discovery on February 1.
 Shortly before her start date, we sat down with her to talk about the future of WID and the course she intends to set.

 The Wisconsin Institute for Discovery (WID) will have a new director: Jo Handelsman, a Yale professor and official of the White House Office of Science and Technology Policy.

 WHAT: A celebration of WID’s hubs with an open house for researchers to learn how the hubs can serve campus and the state.
-WHEN: Wednesday, February 12, 3:00 pm until 6:30 pm WHERE: Discovery Building, UW–Madison WHO: The event is free and open to the public.
-Campus researchers are especially …
+WHEN: Wednesday, February 12, 3:00 pm until 6:30 pm WHERE: Discovery Building, UW–Madison (click here for parking & transportation information) WHO: The event is free and open …

 A grant from the National Science Foundation will help a team of researchers at the University of Wisconsin–Madison discover the factors that contribute to successful public engagement with science endeavors.
 In particular, the team is interested in learning what motivations and experiences mold the profiles of scientists who engage successfully with the public.